mlochbaum/BQN/spec/grammar.md

 BQN's grammar is given below.
-All terms except `BraceFunc` `_braceMod` `_braceComp_` are defined in a [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) variant; distinguishing these three terms is not strictly context-free and they are explained near the end.
+All terms except `braceVal`, `BraceFunc`, `_braceMod`, and `_braceComp_` are defined in a [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) variant; distinguishing these four terms is possible but difficult in BNF and they are explained near the end.

 The symbols `v`, `F`, `_m`, and `_c_` are identifier tokens with value, function, modifier, and composition classes respectively.
 Similarly, `vl`, `Fl`, `_ml`, and `_cl_` refer to value literals (numeric and character literals, or primitives) of those classes.
 While names in the BNF here follow the identifier naming scheme, this is informative only: syntactic classes are no longer used after parsing and cannot be inspected in a running program.